Nx Workspaces - Target Defaults

 Target audience

-This article is intented to help anybody using Nx workspaces.
+This article is intended to help anybody using Nx workspaces.
 These instructions are based on the latest version of Nx, at the time of writing 16.5.5.
 They could work for earlier / later versions, but might need some tweaking in the configuration.

 Introduction